Meta AR Glasses Hit 10 Million Sales: The Next Computing Platform Takes Shape

 Meta's latest AR glasses co-branded with Ray-Ban sold over 10 million units in their first month, with the AI assistant as the star feature.
 Apple and Google are accelerating their own entries into the market.

-Market Explosion
+Market Breakout

 Core Features